Non-Markovian quantum interconnect formed by a surface plasmon polariton waveguide: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China (Grants No. 12074106, No. 12275109, No. 12205128, No. 12247101, and No. 11834005) and China Postdoctoral Science Foundation (Grants No. BX20220138 and No. 2022M710063).
+This work is supported by the National Natural Science Foundation of China (Grants No. 12074106, No. 12275109, No. 12205128, No. 12247101, and No. 11834005) and China Postdoctoral Science Foundation (Grants No. BX20220138 and No. 2022M710063).